mlindeboom/web-socket-domain-security/README.md

 ![Web Socket Domain Security](https://github.com/mlindeboom/web-socket-domain-security/blob/master/wsdsOverview.svg)

-1. $connect - A client first connects to your WebSocket API.
-A connectionId value is generated that uniquely identifies this browser client.
+1. $connect - A browser client first connects to the WebSocket API.
+In the gateway, a connectionId value is generated that uniquely identifies this browser client.
 The wsdsConnect lambda function stores the value in the connectionsDB as a new entry.
 A stepfunction workflow is started by the wsdsConnect function.

 2. connectionId - The websocket interface communicates the connectionId back to the browser client.
 The browser code should keep this value to use in subsequent calls.